Optimal labelling schemes for adjacency, comparability, and reachability: Introduction

-Forgoing all complexity concerns, efficient labelling (resp. reachability, comparability) schemes for a class of graphs or posets can be seen from a purely structural perspective, which is that of universal graphs and posets.
+Forgoing all complexity concerns, compact labelling (resp. reachability, comparability) schemes for a class of graphs can be seen from a purely structural perspective, which is that of universal graphs.

 Given a graph class $\mathcal{G}$, we say that $\mathcal{G}$ admits \emph{induced-universal graphs} on $f(n)$ vertices if for every $n$, there is a graph on $f(n)$ vertices that contains every $n$-vertex element of $\mathcal{G}$ as an induced subgraph.
-The definition can be transposed to posets in a natural way.

 As observed in~\cite{KNR88,KNR92}, admitting universal graphs on $f(n)$ vertices is equivalent to admitting an adjacency labelling scheme using $\log(f(n))$ bits\footnote{Here we need to add the condition that the encoding function is injective, which in general only costs $O(\log n)$ additional bits per vertex and can thus be included in the lower order term.}.
 Indeed, to label an $n$-vertex element of $\mathcal{G}$, it suffices to embed it in the universal graph on $f(n)$ vertices as an induced subgraph, and label its vertices with their corresponding names in the universal graph.
 Conversely, given an adjacency labelling scheme using $h(n)$ bits, we define a universal graph on $2^{h(n)}$ vertices as follows.
 Let all possible labels on $h(n)$ bits form its vertex set, and let the edges be defined by the labelling scheme applied to each pair of labels.
 The resulting graph has $2^{\log (f(n))}$ vertices and contains every $n$-vertex element of $\mathcal{G}$ as induced subgraph.